Publishing Your First App

 • Ensure there is only one executable file at the top level.

-• Use only alphanumeric characters in your file names.
+• Use only alphanumeric characters in your file names (non-ASCII or \ characters will cause processing to fail — see Troubleshooting).

 Mac OSX